tauseedzaman/ubuntu-laravel-setup/README.md

 8. **Installs Certbot for SSL certificates.**
 9. **Installs Supervisor for process management.**
 10. **Installs Redis.**
-11. **Installs UFW firewall and configures it to allow Apache traffic.**
+11. **Installs UFW firewall and configures it to allow SSH and Apache.**
 12. **Restarts Apache to apply changes.**